-Similar to Springboard, RoadNation will also be featuring Prince Ivan in a live stream along with four or five other artists.
+Similar to Springboard, RoadNation will also feature Prince Ivan in a live stream along with four or five other artists.
 As Brydon explained, RoadNation is “ [A] California based company who found us online and liked our stuff and wanted to feature us on this live stream concert series.
 We’re excited about it!”

 “We are trying to bring a spirit of compassion, love in a unified, progress thinking vision,” Aaron said.
-“Obviously, a lot of the issues that are being talked about right now deal with things that happened in the past and what is happening currently.
+“Obviously, a lot of the issues being talked about right now deal with things that happened in the past and what is happening currently.
 We want to be part of the conversion of how to repair things and set a good course for the future.
 That’s a lot of what we want to talk about in this EP Project.”

-Though the band is focusing on the Unity EP Project now, Brydon and Aaron said they will get back into the lane of producing new albums for what they’re calling The Chronicles of Prince Ivan.
+Though the band is focusing on the Unity EP Project now, Brydon and Aaron said they would get back into the lane of producing new albums for what they’re calling The Chronicles of Prince Ivan.

 Brydon explained The Preface is the first in a series of albums that the band will be releasing over the course of their musical career.
-“It’s a like in a book series, it’s the beginning.
+“It’s like in a book series; it’s the beginning.
 It’s the preface.
 It’s a little introduction into the world of Prince Ivan.
-We are trying to help change the world and help create a new one where love and compassion and unity reign.
+We are trying to help change the world and help create a new one where love, compassion, and unity reign.
 We have that utopic vision that Martin Luther King had.
 It’s the Global community.
 That’s really our main objective with anything we do in our career.
 That’s the end goal that we are seeking.
 The Preface is beginning to move us in that artistic direction.
-You will notice the artwork as a little boy prince named Ivan and he is entering into a new world and that’s symbolic of what the project is in terms of the Prince Ivan ecosystem.”
+You will notice the artwork as a little boy prince named Ivan, and he is entering into a new world, and that’s symbolic of what the project is in terms of the Prince Ivan ecosystem.”

-Prince Ivan has come to call their musical output SpectraPop as they try to blur genre lines, generational lines, and cultural lines as well so people of all generations, demographics and cultures can take something away from their music.
-Prince Ivan additionally holds it to themselves to keep their music clear of any inappropriate messages and/or profanity.
+Prince Ivan has come to call their musical output SpectraPop as they try to blur genre lines, generational lines, and cultural lines as well so people of all generations, demographics, and cultures can take something away from their music.
+Prince Ivan holds it to themselves to keep their music clear of any inappropriate messages and/or profanity.

-As Brydon explained “ [W]e are creating this whole artistic world with the hopes that we can bring people together in a community called SpectraCulture where we bring the best of all our cultures and leave the bad behind.
+As Brydon explained, “ [W]e are creating this whole artistic world with the hopes that we can bring people together in a community called SpectraCulture where we bring the best of all our cultures and leave the bad behind.
 We decided a beautiful world of love and inclusion is the broader vision.
 We are the big dreamers!”